bpinzone/ltp_intro_programming/README.md

 ## Opening VS Code
 4. Open the vscode app
     - Then Click File -> Open Folder -> Open the folder you just extracted.
+    - Be sure to open the folder than contains all the files.
+Not a folder that contains a folder containing the files...

 5. On the left side you should see a list of files.
 Open "life_logic.py"
     - This is the code you'll be editing later.
 But first lets try to run it.